Hugos68/BanKING2.0/README.md

 BanKING 2.0 uses several technology's to ensure Security and User Experience is best.
 To ensure our users security are all passwords **Hashed** and **Salted**.

-###**Hash:**
+### **Hash:**
-A hash is a function that takes in any input and computes a nearly random fixed set of characters that look like a random mess.
-All passwords in BanKING are hashed using BCrypt which is one of the most secure hasing
+A Hash is a function that takes in any input and computes a nearly random fixed set of characters that look like a random mess.
+Our users passwords in are hashed using BCrypt which is one of the most secure hasing algorithms.
+This means that anyone with access to our database will not be able to use any of the passwords to access any accounts because hashing is 1 way only.

+### **Salt:**
+A Salt is a short random set of characters that is added to the password before its hashed.
+The reason we do this is to make sure precomputed hashes (Rainbow Tables) are not used to reverse engineer any common passwords.

 ## System Architecture